Marcin Jahn | Dev Notebook

 Regions

-Memory is not sorted in one huge bag.
+Memory is not stored in one huge bag.
 Instead, GC has a few regions and objects fall into them based on:

 • their size